 The hockey program is based on the belief that the development of a hockey player integrates physical, mental, and tactical training while continuing to develop a strong skill base for each player.

-The Belle Tire Tier I Girls Program is comprised of 12U, 14U, 16U and 19U teams.
+The Belle Tire Girls AAA Program is comprised of 12U, 14U, 16U and 19U teams.
 All teams play a highly competitive schedule that prepares players for success at the MAHA State Playoffs, USA Hockey National Tournament, Collegiate and Olympic levels.

-The Belle Tire has a reputation for developing girls willing to put in the time and effort to achieve higher levels of play:
+Belle Tire has a reputation for developing girls willing to put in the time and effort to achieve higher levels of play.

 |Alli Green||St. Cloud State University||2020|

 |Riley Brengman||Ohio State University||2020|